digital-medicine/ndemobil-bild-summer-school-codespace/README.md

 When you're not using your codespace, deactivate it by going to [Codespaces](https://github.com/codespaces), pressing the 3 dots on the right side of the codespace, and pressing "Stop codespace".
 You can also deactivate it within the codespace by pressing "Codespaces" at the bottom left of VS Code and selecting "Stop Current Codespace".

 Edited files in your workspace are not deleted when stopping the codespace and the container won't need to be rebuilt when you start it again.
 Provided that you're under the storage limit (15 GB for Free users and 20 GB for Pro), you won't be charged if your codespace is offline.
 I recommend committing your repository changes on your codespace often to avoid losing work if you were to delete your codespace.

+## Project Structure

+This repository has several folders on the top level, of which most of them do not need to be touched for this exercise.
+They contain the auto-generated, platform-specific code for our different targets.
+For our session, we need the following folders/files:

+- lib
+    - screens
+        - home_screen.dart # Contains the home view of our app
+        - results_screen.dart # Contains the view that handles displaying the results of our classification
+    - services
+        - classifier.dart # Handles in- and output of the classification task - in our case, through tflite_service.dart
+        - tflite_service.dart # Handles model loading and data processing related to our tflite model for classification
+    - widgets
+        - image_preview.dart # Handles displaying our x-ray images
+    main.dart # The entry point into our app pubspec.yaml # Handles configurations of our app, including additional Flutter packages that we might need

+Feel free to also explore the other files, but please do not modify them ;)

+## Our Tasks

+In its initial state, this repository contains a rough app structure.
+During the session, we will extend the app with the following features:

+1. Display a basic UI:
+We will add new UI elements to our still empty-looking app: AppBar, Image upload area, Classification Button.

+2. Add Image Picker (Plugins & Async):
+We will implement a function to let users upload images from their gallery and show it in our UI.

+3. Add a second screen for the classification result We will add navigation to a second screen, that we will then use to show the X-ray image and our classification result.

+4. Run the classification on-device:
+We will use the tflite_service to run our selected image through the pneumonia that was previously created in the classification session (densenet121).
+To enable compatibility with flutter, we converted the trained model into .tflite format.

+5. Display the classification result:
+We will display the result in our result_screen, including the probability and the result (Pneumonia likely/unlikely).

+Optional tasks:
+- (Easy) Add a loading indicator while inference runs (CircularProgressIndicator)
+- (Easy) Highlight confidence thresholds visually (color coding)
+- (Easy) Cutomize the app theme to give your app a unique appearance (see Theme definition in main.dart)
+- (Advanced) Store image + result history in local storage
+- (Advanced) Add go_router navigation to a history/details page
+- (Hard) Retrain Pneumonia Detection on a tflite-compatible model and add it into the app.
+You can also draw bounding boxes.

+- ... come up with other helpful features ;)